ArtsCodes/magenta101/README.md

 ### MIDI Playback

 If you have QuickTime 7 (old version) or Logic Pro X (or a similar DAW) you can open these files and take a listen.
 If not, I recommend downloading [Aria Maestosa](http://ariamaestosa.sourceforge.net/download.html) which is a cross-platform midi sequencer/editor.

+# Coercing Magenta To Generate Song Materials

+Now that you've got your environment setup to generate melodies with Magenta, we can think about how to break this material down into the individual segments which make up a song.

+## Song structure

+_Song structure_ or the _musical forms of songs_ in traditional music are typically sectional with repeated material.
+Other common forms include thirty-two-bar form, verse-chorus form, and the twelve-bar blues.
+Popular music songs traditionally use the same music for each verse of stanza of lyrics (as opposed to songs that are "through-composed", an approach used in classical music).
+The most common format is intro, verse, pre-chorus, chorus (or refrain), verse, pre-chorus, chorus, bridge ("middle eight"), verse, chorus and outro.

+Let's break down each of these components to strategize about how to generate materials for each.

+### Intro

+The introduction is a unique section that comes at the beginning of the piece.
+Generally speaking, an introduction will contain just music and no words.
+It usually builds up suspense for the listener so when the downbeat drops in, it creates a release or surprise.
+In some songs, the intro is one or more bars of the tonic chord (the "home" key of the song).
+The introduction may also be based around the chords used in the verse, chorus, or bridge, or a stock "turnaround" progression may be played, such as the I–vi–ii–V progression (particularly in jazz influenced pop songs).
+In some cases, an introduction contains only drums or percussion parts which set the rhythm and "groove" for the song.
+Alternately the introduction may consist of a solo sung by the lead singer (or a group of backup singers), or played by an instrumentalist.

+### Verse

+In popular music, a verse roughly corresponds to a poetic stanza because it consists of rhyming lyrics most often with an AABB or ABAB rhyme scheme.
+When two or more sections of the song have almost identical music and different lyrics, each section is considered one verse.
+It is not to be confused with a pre-verse, which is an interlude between the introduction of a song and its opening verse.
+Although less common now, the pre-verse technique was popular with the surf music of the 1960s.[citation needed]

+Musically, "the verse is to be understood as a unit that prolongs the tonic....The musical structure of the verse nearly always recurs at least once with a different set of lyrics".[3]
+Lyrically, "the verse contains the details of the song: the story, the events, images and emotions that the writer wishes to express....Each verse will have different lyrics from the others."
+"A verse exists primarily to support the chorus or refrain...both musically and lyrically."

+### Pre-chorus

+An optional section that may occur after the verse is the "pre-chorus."
+Also referred to as a "build", "channel," or "transitional bridge," the pre-chorus functions to connect the verse to the chorus with intermediary material, typically using subdominant or similar transitional harmonies.
+"Often, a two-phrase verse containing basic chords is followed by a passage, often harmonically probing, that leads to the full chorus."[5]
+Often when the verse and chorus involve the same harmonic structure, the pre-chorus will introduce a new harmonic pattern in order to make the harmony reappearance of the verse harmonies in the chorus seem fresh.

+### Chorus

+"The difference between refrain and chorus is not always cut-and-dried; both refer to passages of unchanging music and text providing a periodic sense of return."[6]
+"At times, the term 'refrain' has been used interchangeably with 'chorus.'
+Technically, the refrain may be considered anything that's not the verse....a song part that contains the hook or title and appears more than once in a song is usually called 'a chorus.'"[7]
+"The chorus contains the main idea, or big picture, of what is being expressed lyrically and musically.
+It is repeated throughout the song, and the melody and lyric rarely vary."[1]
+A refrain is, "a repeated line or musical phrase that ties a song together...A refrain is only a phrase, or a word, while a chorus contains many more words."[8]
+A refrain may be defined as a repetitive phrase or phrases that serve the function of a chorus lyrically but are not placed in a separate section and/or long enough so as to be considered a chorus.[4]
+For example, refrains are found in The Beatles' "She Loves You" ("yeah, yeah, yeah") AC/DC's "You Shook Me All Night Long", Paul Simon's "The Sound of Silence", and "Deck the Halls" ("fa la la la la").[8]

+The chorus or refrain is the element of the song that repeats at least once both musically and lyrically.
+It is almost always of greater musical and emotional intensity than the verse.
+"The chorus, which gets its name from a usual thickening of texture from the addition of backing vocals, is always a discrete section that nearly always prolongs the tonic and carries an unvaried poetic text."[9]
+In terms of narrative, the chorus conveys the main message or theme of the song.
+Normally the most memorable element of the song for listeners, the chorus usually contains the hook.

+### Bridge

+A bridge may be "a transition", but more often in popular music is "a section that contrasts with the verse...[,] usually ends on the dominant...[, and] often culminates in a strong re-transitional".[9]
+"The bridge is a device that is used to break up the repetitive pattern of the song and keep the listener's attention....In a bridge, the pattern of the words and music change."[8]
+For example, John Denver's "Country Roads" is a song with a bridge while Stevie Wonder's "You Are the Sunshine of My Life" is a song without one.[8]

+In music theory, "middle eight" (a common type of bridge) refers to the section of a song which has a significantly different melody and lyrics, which helps the song develop itself in a natural way by creating a contrast to the previously played, usually placed after the second chorus in a song.
+(Typically, a song consists of first verse, pre-chorus, chorus, second verse, pre-chorus, chorus, middle eight, chorus).[citation needed] Such sections often consist of new chords, but also frequently just alternate between two chords.
+It is called a middle 8 because it happens in the middle of the song and the length is generally 8 bars.
+Jazz players also call this "the release".[citation needed]

+A typical song structure employing a middle 8 is:

+       ....  ....    ....  ....    ........  ....     ....
+Intro-{Verse-Chorus}{Verse-Chorus}-Middle 8-{Chorus}-{Chorus}-(Outro)[citation needed]
+Middle 8s are often quieter than the remainder of the song,[citation needed] in contrast with the solo, which is generally more energetic.
+In slower songs, however, a middle 8 can be used to generate energy.[original research?]
+By adding a powerful upbeat middle 8, musicians can then end the song with a hook in the end chorus and finale.

+### Outro

+The conclusion or outro of a song is a way of ending or completing the song.
+For example, through a fade-out or instrumental tag.